ScottishCyclops/tensionmap/README.md

 ## Conclusion

-I hope you'll find this add-on useful!
+I hope you'll find this add-on useful and I am open to suggestions (regarding this addon, or ideas for addons)!

 Scott